KCCG/genomics-r-intro/_episodes/03-basics-factors-dataframes.md

 You should have received a file called `combined_tidy_vcf.csv`.
 If not, check with the instructor.
 Save this file to the "data-raw" directory.

-==== Edited up to here ===

-Now, let's read in the file `combined_tidy_vcf.csv` which will be located in `/home/dcuser/.solutions/R_data/`.
+Now, let's read in the file `combined_tidy_vcf.csv`, now located in the "data-raw" directory.
+We'll use the `read_csv` function from the `readr` package.
 Call this data `variants`.
+The first argument to pass to our `read_csv()` function is the file path for our data.
+This can be a **relative** path (relative to our work directory).
-The first argument to pass to our `read.csv()` function is the file path for our data.
-The file path must be in quotes and now is a good time to remember to use tab autocompletion. **If you use tab autocompletion you avoid typos and errors in file paths.** Use it!
+The file path must be in quotes and now is a good time to remember to use tab autocompletion.
+**If you use tab autocompletion you avoid typos and errors in file paths.** Use it!

 ~~~